 Ointment.
-Green and red pepper salves contain high levels of beta-carotene and can be used externally, to soothe skin rashes and dryness, as well as for relieving muscle and joint inflammation.
+Green and red pepper salves contain high levels of beta-carotene and can be used externally to soothe skin rashes and dryness as well as relieve muscle and joint inflammation.

 Capsules.
 This is a convenient way to consume the vitamins and minerals found in bell peppers.
-However, they are just a supplement and should not replace the consumption of fresh fruit and vegetables.
+However, they are just a supplement and should not replace the consumption of fresh fruits and vegetables.

 Herbal Remedies & Supplements

 Tincture, capsules, and oil can be purchased online and from alternative medicine shops.
 They will vary in strength and suitability, so research should be done before choosing a supplement.
-Guidance from a health professional is advised.
+Guidance from a health professional or a licensed herbalist is advised.

 Bell peppers can adapt to different climates, so they are cultivated and consumed around the world.
 The plant requires some care and attention in order to grow well, but the results are rewarding, especially as it can fruit numerous times if harvested and properly trimmed throughout the season.

-Bell peppers are a Capsicum annuum cultivar group that lacks of the pungent taste of their hot relatives.
+Bell peppers are a Capsicum annuum cultivar group that lacks39 the pungent taste of their hot relatives.
 Bell peppers, also known as “sweet peppers,” are grown in large quantities across the globe.
 It is a small shrub that usually grows to less than 39 inches (1 m) tall and can have various different fruit sizes, colors, and shapes.
 Other colors that can be cultivated are orange, yellow, and purple.
-The fruits are averagely four by six inches (10 x 15 cm), and are hollow.
-The wall of the fruit is around 0.4 inches (1 cm) thick, and inside is a membrane, which holds a collection of seeds.
+The fruits are averagely four by six inches (10 x 15 cm) and are hollow.
+The wall of the fruit is around 0.4 inches (1 cm) thick, and there is a membrane inside, which holds a collection of seeds.

 Bell peppers belong to the Solanaceae family, which is sometimes referred to as the nightshade family.
 Within this family, there are 2,700 species spread over 98 genera, some of them of great economical importance, like potato (Solanum tuberosum), eggplant (Solanum melongena), and tomato (Solanum lycopersicum), as well as less known and exotic species, such as ashwagandha (Withania somnifera), goldenberry (Physalis peruviana), and goji berry (Lycium chinense).